eclipse-glsp/glsp-theia-integration/README.md

 This project contains the glue code necessary to integrate diagram editors built with the [graphical language server platform](https://github.com/eclipse-glsp/glsp) with [Eclipse Theia](https://github.com/theia-ide/theia) as well as an example Theia application for testing purposes.

-This project is built with `yarn` and is available from npm via [@eclipse-glsp/theia-integration](https://www.npmjs.com/package/@eclipse-glsp/theia-integration).
+This project is built with `pnpm` and is available from npm via [@eclipse-glsp/theia-integration](https://www.npmjs.com/package/@eclipse-glsp/theia-integration).

 For details on building the project, please see the [README file of the theia-integration package](/packages/theia-integration/README.md).